Get access to everything we publish when you sign up for Outside+ Join Today!.

 2. Collard wraps.
-Collard greens, either raw or lightly steamed, also make nice low-carb wrappers.
+Collard greens, either raw or lightly steamed, also make nice low-carb breadless sandwiches.
 Be sure to remove the prominent spine on each leaf using a paring knife.
 Start near the bottom, shave away only the thick part, and be careful not to cut through the leaves.
 Steam collard greens a few minutes until they’re bright and tender, arrange them on a plate, and pat dry with a paper towel before filling.
 Try collards with red pepper hummus and assorted vegetables, with or without chicken strips.

 Steam collards until they’re bright and tender, then pat dry before filling.